MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V-.md

 For more information, see [CentOS and Red Hat Enterprise Linux virtual machines on Hyper-V](../Supported-CentOS-and-Red-Hat-Enterprise-Linux-virtual-machines-on-Hyper-V.md).

 ### <a name="BKMK_Debian"></a>Debian guest operating system support
-The following table shows what generation 1 and generation 2 virtual machines support for versions of Debian as guest operating systems.
+The following table shows which versions of Debian you can use as a guest operating system for generation 1 and generation 2 virtual machines.

 |Operating system versions|Generation 1|Generation 2|
 |-----------------------------|----------------|----------------|